AdvDINO: Domain-Adversarial Self-Supervised Representation Learning for Spatial Proteomics

 Keywords: spatial proteomics, self-supervised learning, domain shift, adversarial learning

 Abstract: Self-supervised learning (SSL) has emerged as a powerful approach for learning visual representations without manual annotations.
 However, the robustness of standard SSL methods to domain shift—systematic differences across data sources—remains uncertain, posing an especially critical challenge in biomedical imaging where batch effects can obscure true biological signals.
-We present AdvDINO, a domain-adversarial self-supervised learning framework that integrates a gradient reversal layer into the DINOv2 architecture to promote domain-invariant feature learning.
+We present AdvDINO, a domain-adversarial SSL framework that integrates a gradient reversal layer into the DINOv2 architecture to promote domain-invariant feature learning.
 Applied to a real-world cohort of six-channel multiplex immunofluorescence (mIF) whole slide images from lung cancer patients, AdvDINO mitigates slide-specific biases to learn more robust and biologically meaningful representations than non-adversarial baselines.
-Across more than 5.46 million mIF image tiles, the model uncovers phenotype clusters with differing proteomic profiles and prognostic significance, and improves survival prediction in attention-based multiple instance learning.
+Across more than 5.46 million mIF image tiles, the model uncovers phenotype clusters with differing proteomic profiles and prognostic significance, and enables strong survival prediction performance via attention-based multiple instance learning.
 The improved robustness also extends to a breast cancer cohort.
 While demonstrated on mIF data, AdvDINO is broadly applicable to other medical imaging domains, where domain shift is a common challenge.

 Primary Subject Area: Unsupervised Learning and Representation Learning